610 Office: Background

 Falun Gong practitioners demonstrate outside the Zhongnanhai government compound in April 1999 to request official recognition.

 Falun Gong, also known as Falun Dafa, is a form of spiritual qigong practice that involves meditation, energy exercises, and a moral philosophy drawing on Buddhist tradition.
-The practice was introduced by Li Hongzhi in Northeast China in the spring of 1992, towards the end of China's "qigong boom."
+The practice was introduced by Li Hongzhi in Northeast China in the spring of 1992, towards the end of China's qigong fever.

 Falun Gong initially enjoyed considerable official support during the early years of its development, and amassed a following of millions.
 By the mid-1990s, however, Chinese authorities sought to rein in the influence of qigong practices, enacting more stringent requirements on the country's various qigong denominations.
 In 1996, possibly in response to the escalating pressure to formalize ties with the party-state, Falun Gong filed to withdraw from the state-run qigong association.
 Following this severance of ties to the state, the group came under increasing criticism and surveillance from the country's security apparatus and propaganda department.
 Falun Gong books were banned from further publication in July 1996, and state-run news outlets began criticizing the group as a form of "feudal superstition," whose "theistic" orientation was at odds with the official ideology and national agenda.

 On April 25, 1999, over 10,000 Falun Gong adherents demonstrated quietly near the Zhongnanhai government compound to request official recognition and an end to the escalating harassment against them.
 Security czar and politburo member Luo Gan was the first to draw attention to the gathering crowd.
 Luo reportedly called Communist Party general secretary Jiang Zemin, and demanded a decisive solution to the Falun Gong problem.

 A group of five Falun Gong representatives presented their demands to then-Premier Zhu Rongji and, apparently satisfied with his response, the group dispersed peacefully.
 Jiang Zemin was reported to have been deeply angered by the event, however, and expressed concern over the fact that a number of high-ranking bureaucrats, Communist Party officials, and members of the military establishment had taken up Falun Gong.
 That evening, Jiang disseminated a letter through Party ranks ordering that Falun Gong must be crushed.